 Tmall and Tmall Global

 Tmall is aimed at large companies that sell well-known brands to Chinese consumers.
+This Chinese online marketplace is designed to deliver a premium shopping experience for buyers seeking quality and trust.
 The platform offers a huge range of offers from various categories: sports, cosmetics, textiles, cars and motorcycles, and food.

 Today, the marketplace has more than 500 million users and 150 thousand sellers.
 For a long time, it was difficult for foreign companies to enter the eCommerce platform without a legal presence in China.
 In 2014 owners of Alibaba launched the global Tmall.
-According to the rules of the new site, it did not matter in which country the supplier was registered and whether he had an account in a Chinese bank.
+According to the rules of the new site, it did not matter in which country the supplier was registered and whether they had an account in a Chinese bank.
 This is how European and American goods poured into Tmall Global.
+Tmall Global was launched to make it easier for foreign companies to sell international products directly to Chinese consumers.

-Today, Tmall Global hosts 20 thousand brands from 77 countries.
+Tmall Global currently hosts 20 thousand brands from 77 countries.
 Most are from the USA, Canada, South Korea, Australia, New Zealand, and Japan.
-Foreign companies receive their revenue in different monetary units, including cryptocurrency.
+Foreign companies receive their revenue in various currencies, including cryptocurrency.

 Suning